 The California Environmental Quality Act (CEQA) requires environmental review for certain actions.
 This rulemaking project consists of amending the District's fee rule to adequately recover the costs for service.
-Pursuant to §15061(b)(3) of the State CEQA Guidelines, the project is not subject to CEQA as it can be seen with certainty that there is no possibility that the activity may have a significant effect on the environment.
+It is expected that pursuant to §15378(b)(4) of the State CEQA Guidelines, the action is "not a project" under CEQA because it is a government fiscal activity which does not involve any commitment to any specific project that may result in a potentially significant effect on the environment.
 A CEQA determination will be made when the proposed rule package is brought to the District Board for adoption.